 Alistair began his career at UBS Investment Bank, before being called to the Bar in 2011 and has since built a successful practice.
 He combines his legal acumen with sound commercial expertise when advising his clients.

-He is presently instructed by the Dobbs Review, the ongoing high-profile independent review into the HBOS Reading fraud.
+He holds long-standing instructions from the Dobbs Review, the ongoing high-profile independent review into the HBOS Reading fraud.
 He has a unique specialism in enforcement law, having regularly acted in enforcement proceedings concerning high value and foreign judgments.

 - Commercial and Regulatory

 Alistair is experienced in dealing with a wide variety of commercial disputes, and in personal and corporate insolvency.
-His expertise includes unfair prejudice petitions, director’s duties under the Companies Act and a broad range of contractual claims.
+His expertise includes unfair prejudice petitions, director’s duties under the Companies Act and a broad range of contractual claims, including applications for injunctive relief.
 He has drafted statements of case and written submissions in complex actions proceeding in the Business and Property Courts.
+The quality of his drafting is such that he has been instructed on multiple occasions to provide non-contentious drafting of and advice on contractual documentation.

 He is presently instructed by the Dobbs Review, the independent review into the HBOS Reading Fraud instructed by Lloyds Banking Group.

-He has significant experience in enforcement law.
-His work in this field has included complex enforcement actions against high value and unique assets, such as aircrafts and antiquities, and involving foreign judgments and instruments.
+He has significant experience in enforcement law, including complex enforcement actions against high value and unique assets, such as aircrafts and antiquities, and involving foreign judgments and instruments.

 Examples of Alistair’s past and ongoing work in this field includes: